oracle/weblogic-kubernetes-operator/documentation/3.3/content/userguide/aks/_index.md

 ##### Application Gateway Ingress Controller

-This section enables you to create an Azure Application Gateway instance as the ingress controller of your WebLogic Server.
+In this section, you can create an Azure Application Gateway instance as the ingress controller of your WebLogic Server.
 This Application Gateway is pre-configured for end-to-end-SSL with TLS termination at the gateway using the provided SSL certificate and load balances across your cluster.

 Select **Yes** or **No** for the option **Connect to Azure Application Gateway?** based on your preference.
 If you select **No**, you don't have to provide any details, and can proceed by selecting **Next : DNS Configuration >**.
 If you select **Yes**, you must specify the details required for the Application Gateway integration by entering the values for the fields as described next.